-The optimal approach to calibrating subgrid models is not unambiguous, since there can be multiple measurable outcomes that are sensitive to the adjustment of subgrid parameters, some or all of which might reasonably be considered valid constraints.
-For example, in the case of feedback efficiencies, one might calibrate the model to reproduce the velocity and/or mass loading of outflowing gas.
-However, these quantities remain ill-characterized observationally, and are sensitive to the physical scale on which they are measured (which is generally not even well known).
-Reproducing the properties of outflows on a particular spatial scale offers no guarantee that they are reproduced on other scales, since, for example, the interaction of outflows with the circumgalactic medium may be inadequately modelled.
+the interaction of outflows with the circumgalactic medium may be inadequately modelled.
 The choice of calibration diagnostic(s) is therefore somewhat arbitrary, but some choices can be more readily motivated.
-Clearly, it is necessary that any diagnostic be well-characterized observationally on the scales resolved by the simulation.
-Perhaps the most elegant example is the star formation law which, on the $\sim 10^2$ pc scales we follow in the ISM, can be accurately represented by the Kennicutt-Schmidt relation; as described in Section 2.2, the free parameters of the subgrid star formation law are unambiguously prescribed by observations.
-In addition, it is desirable to confront calibrated models with complementary observational constraints, to minimize the risk of overlooking modelling degeneracies.
+Clearly, it is necessary that any diagnostic be well characterised observationally on the scales resolved by the simulation.
+Perhaps the most elegant example is the star formation law which, on the $\sim 10^2~\rm pc$ scales we follow in the ISM, can be accurately represented by the Kennicutt-Schmidt relation; as described in $\S~2.2$, the free parameters of the subgrid star formation law are unambiguously prescribed by observations.
+In addition, it is desirable to confront calibrated models with complementary observational constraints, to minimise the risk of overlooking modelling degeneracies.

-We chose to calibrate the feedback simulations to the z = 0.1 GSMF, a practice commonly adopted by the semi-analytic galaxy formation modelling community.
-Low-redshift galaxy surveys enable the GSMF to be characterized in the local Universe across five decades in mass scale, with a precision that is, assuming a universal IMF, limited primarily by systematic uncertainties in the stellar evolution models used to infer the masses (Conroy, Gunn & White 2009; Pforr, Maraston & Tonini 2012, but see Taylor et al. 2011), peculiar velocity corrections for faint galaxies (e.g. Baldry et al. 2012), and the method used to subtract the sky background from bright galaxies (e.g. Bernardi et al. 2013; Kravtsov, Vikhlinin & Meshscheryakov 2014).
+We chose to calibrate the feedback simulations to the z=0.1 GSMF, a practice commonly adopted by the semi-analytic galaxy formation modelling community.
+Low-redshift galaxy surveys enable the GSMF to be characterised in the local Universe across five decades in mass scale, with a precision that is, assuming a universal IMF, limited primarily by systematic uncertainties in the stellar evolution models used to infer the masses (Conroy et al. 2009; Pforr et al. 2012, but see Taylor et al. 2011), peculiar velocity corrections for faint galaxies (e.g. Baldry et al. 2012), and the method used to subtract the sky background from bright galaxies (e.g. Bernardi et al. 2013; Kravtsov et al. 2014).
 An additional motivation for appealing to the GSMF as the calibration diagnostic is that its reproduction by the simulations is a prerequisite for examination of many observable scaling relations.

 Whilst calibrating the simulations, attention was also paid to the sizes of galaxies.
 As with the calibration diagnostic, this choice is somewhat arbitrary, but it is readily motivated since the formation of unrealistically compact or extended galaxies would limit the utility of the simulations and likely indicate physical and/or numerical inaccuracies.
-The formation of disc galaxies with realistic sizes in cosmological simulations has proven to be a nontrivial challenge, leading to the identification and rectification of many shortcomings of numerical techniques (e.g. Sommer-Larsen, Gelato & Vedel 1999; Ritchie & Thomas 2001; Marri & White 2003; Okamoto et al. 2003; Agertz et al. 2007; Springel 2010; Hopkins 2013, 2014).
+The formation of disc galaxies with realistic sizes in cosmological simulations has proven to be a non-trivial challenge, leading to the identification and rectification of many shortcomings of numerical techniques (e.g. Sommer-Larsen et al. 1999; Ritchie & Thomas 2001; Marri & White 2003; Okamoto et al. 2003; Agertz et al. 2007; Springel 2010; Hopkins 2013, 2014).
 In terms of the physics of galaxy assembly, Navarro & White (1994) identified the transfer of angular momentum from cold, dense clumps of baryons to the non-dissipative dark matter residing at the outskirts of galaxy haloes as the major concern.
 In a comprehensive simulation comparison project, Scannapieco et al. (2012) highlighted that the angular momentum problem (and also the overcooling problem) remains without a consistent solution, and therefore that galaxy sizes cannot yet be uniquely predicted, even when the assembly history of their parent halo is fully specified.
-It cannot be assumed that the sizes of galaxy discs will be accurately reproduced by simulations, even if they successfully reproduce a suitable calibration diagnostic.
-For this reason, we require a model to reproduce both the GSMF and the observed size-mass relation of disc galaxies at low redshift, in order for the calibration process to be deemed successful.
+It cannot be assumed that the sizes of galaxies will be accurately reproduced by simulations, even if they successfully reproduce a suitable calibration diagnostic.
+For this reason, we require a model to reproduce both the GSMF and the observed size-mass relation at low-redshift, in order for the calibration process to be deemed successful.